DmytroV95/online-book-store/README.md

 ### Testing Oline Book Store Application

-Now, when you have imported the sample data JSON, you can use it to test a functional application.
+Now, when you have imported the data, you can use it to test a functional application.
-You can create a new user or use an existing one (see below for the request body).
+You can create a new user or use an existing one as [admin](#logging-in-as-a-registered-user-role-admin) or [user](#logging-in-as-a-registered-user-role-user).
 Here are the steps:

 ### Registering a New User